Why is Google using [[geothermal energy::It is a form of energy that is generated from the heat stored underneath the Earth’s surface.]]?

 Google recently started a geothermal project in Nevada, USA, partnering with Fervo, a clean-energy company.
 This project creates power by tapping into the heat stored deep under the ground.
 Fervo uses special drilling methods to extract this underground heat.

 Fervo built two wells and used cables to gather information about the heat underground.
-The result is a geothermal plant that produces continuous clean energy while needing less land than other renewable energy sources.
+The result is a geothermal plant that produces continuous clean energy while needing less land than other [[renewable energy::Energy that comes from renewable sources, like the wind and the sun.]] sources.

 What is the potential of geothermal energy?